jacques/docs.npmjs.com/content/getting-started/what-is-npm.md

 * Find other developers who are working on similar problems.

 These are just a few examples of ways developers use npm.
-If you have one you'd like to see added, consider contributing it on the doc issues page [https://github.com/npm/docs/issues].
-Use keyword `ways`.
+If you'd like to add a bullet point, comment [here](https://github.com/npm/docs/issues/944).

 ## How to Find Packages